ClassicalMoser/eslint-plugin-import-boundaries/README.md

 - **Large projects**: The pattern works at any scale.
 Performance depends on what you export (use selective exports in large apps), not the pattern itself.
 The rule's zero I/O approach means it stays fast even in massive codebases.
 - **Monorepos**: Works across packages, but requires manual configuration.
 You'd configure boundaries that span packages (e.g., `{ dir: 'packages/pkg-a/src/domain', alias: '@pkg-a/domain' }`).
 Each package maintains its own barrel structure, and the rule enforces boundaries between them based on your configuration.

-## What Gets Skipped
+## What Gets Skipped vs Checked

-The rule automatically skips checking for:

-- External packages (`node_modules`, npm packages)
-- Imports that don't match any boundary alias and aren't relative paths

-Only internal imports (relative paths, boundary aliases, and absolute paths within `rootDir`) are checked.
+The rule distinguishes between **external packages** (skipped) and **files outside boundaries** (checked):

+**Skipped (External Packages):**

+- npm packages like `lodash`, `react`, `@types/node` - imports that don't resolve to any file path (e.g., `import _ from 'lodash'`)
+- These are detected because `resolveTargetPath` returns an empty `targetAbs` (the import doesn't match any boundary pattern and isn't a relative/absolute path)

+**Checked (Files Outside Boundaries):**

+- Files in your project that exist but are outside all configured boundaries (e.g., `../shared/utils.ts` when `shared` isn't a boundary)
+- These trigger an "unknown boundary" error unless `allowUnknownBoundaries: true` is set
+- The rule detects these because the import resolves to a file path, but that path isn't inside any boundary

+**Detection method**: The rule tries to resolve every import.
+If it resolves to a file path but that file isn't in any boundary, it's an "unknown boundary" error.
+If it doesn't resolve to any file path at all, it's treated as an external package and skipped.

 ## Error Messages

 Clear, actionable error messages:

 ```
-Expected '@entities' but got '@entities/army'
+Expected '@domain' but got '@domain/entities'
-Expected './sibling' but got '@queries/sibling'
+Expected './sibling' but got '@application/sibling'
-Expected '../cousin' but got '@queries/nested/cousin'
+Expected '../cousin' but got '@application/nested/cousin'
-Cannot import from '@queries' to '@entities': Import not allowed
+Cannot import from '@infrastructure' to '@application': Import not allowed
-Cannot import from ancestor barrel '@queries'.
+Cannot import from ancestor barrel '@application'.
 This would create a circular dependency.
+Cannot import from 'src/shared/utils' - path is outside all configured boundaries.
+Add this path to boundaries configuration or set 'allowUnknownBoundaries: true'.
 ```

 ## Comparison with Other Plugins